 If you want to keep the interior of your vehicle as cool as you can above all else when you live somewhere it gets very hot and sunny, then by all means buy a white vehicle with tinted windows and avoid leather upholstery.
 If how hot your vehicle gets isn’t the primary concern for your choice of color, then just get what you like best.
 You can always put one of those reflective blinds in your windshield to reflect the sun, and you also have the much better option of trying to park somewhere shaded instead.

-And regardless of which color you choose, don’t forget that sunlight and UV rays can dull your paintwork and that can also hurt your eventual resale value, so make sure you protect your paintwork as much as you can by using products like these from Torque Detail that help keep your paintwork looking like it’s just come out of the showroom.
+And regardless of which color you choose, don’t forget that sunlight and UV rays can dull your paintwork and that can also hurt your eventual resale value, so make sure you protect your paintwork as much as you can by using high-quality products that help keep your paintwork looking like it’s just come out of the showroom.